Material Properties Databases to Advance Pharmaceutical Processing

 Database Application Example

-Figure 2 shows how a selection of seven characterized powders, clustered into the three groups previously described, behave in a feeder refill unit (GEA Process Engineering, Belgium).
+Figure 2 shows how a selection of seven characterized powders, clustered into the three groups previously described, behave in a feeder refill unit (GEA Process Engineering, Belgium3).
 This unit consists of an 8-liter hopper located above a rotating cup system; a fixed cup volume of 0.8 liters was used.
 The mass dispensed into the cup, per actuated refill, was measured for eight refills using a catch scale system (Coperion, K-Tron, Sewell, NJ).
 Performance was assessed in terms of the mass dispensed per refill, averaged over four refills (Figure 2a), and variability in the mass dispensed per refill (Figure 2b).

 The results show that refill mass and the variability associated with dispensed mass are aligned with cluster.
 Notably, group 1 powders (acetaminophen and cellulose), which have poor flowability, exhibit the most variability in this equipment, dispensing least consistently into the cup.
 Because these two powders also exhibited arching, it was necessary to hammer the hopper between refills to promote powder flow.
 More generally, powders lying within the same cluster exhibit similar behavior in the filling operation and indeed in feeder and blender systems, as evidenced by subsequent experiments.